Back

 REM Sleep Behavior Disorder (RBD)

-During REM sleep, the body’s muscles are usually paralyzed to prevent physical responses to dreams.
-However, individuals with REM sleep behavior disorder (RBD) do not experience this paralysis, resulting in actions such as punching, kicking, shouting, or grabbing while asleep.
-These behaviors can disrupt their own sleep as well as that of others.
+The individuals with REM sleep behavior disorder (RBD) do not experience this paralysis, resulting in actions such as punching, kicking, shouting, or grabbing while asleep.
 RBD can occur on its own or as a symptom of a neurological condition like sleep disorder narcolepsy.

 Common Symptoms of Narcolepsy